apache/flink-web/docs/content.zh/roadmap.md

 as part of many data related reference architectures.
 In fact you'll find the squirrel logo covering several aspects.

 The community has added a lot of connectors and formats.
-With the already mentionend [FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface) and [FLIP-143](https://cwiki.apache.org/confluence/display/FLINK/FLIP-143%3A+Unified+Sink+API) a new default for connectors has been established.
+With the already mentioned [FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface) and [FLIP-143](https://cwiki.apache.org/confluence/display/FLINK/FLIP-143%3A+Unified+Sink+API) a new default for connectors has been established.